gbluv/data-structures/binaryTree/Readme.md

 3. Post-Order

-	Node its self is porcessed after left and right is processed.
+	Node its self is processed only after the whole tree has been processed.

 Essentially this processing is related to the top node: